ozgur/python-firebase/README.md

 ```

 The second argument of **get** method is the name of the snapshot.
-Thus, if you leave it NULL you get the data in the URL **/users.json**.
+Thus, if you leave it NULL, you get the data in the URL **/users.json**.
 Besides, if you set it to **1**, you get the data in the url **/users/1.json**.
 In other words, you get the user whose ID equals to 1.

 ```python
 from firebase import firebase